-Cardiopulmonary resuscitation, or CPR, is a lifesaving technique.
-It aims to keep blood and oxygen flowing through the body when a person’s heartbeat and breathing have stopped.
+Cardiopulmonary resuscitation (CPR) is a lifesaving technique.
+It aims to keep blood and oxygen flowing through the body when a person’s heart and breathing have stopped.

 CPR performed within the first six minutes of the heart stopping can keep someone alive until medical help arrives.

 Although rescue breathing techniques were used to revive drowning victims as early as the 18th century, it wasn’t until 1960 that external cardiac massage was proven to be an effective revival technique.
 The American Heart Association (AHA) then developed a formal CPR program.

 While there’s no substitute for formal CPR training taught by certified instructors, the AHA recently recommended that people who haven’t received CPR training initiate “hands-only” CPR.
 This method removes the rescue breathing and is easy to perform, proven to save lives, and better than waiting until trained help arrives.

 People without CPR training can perform hands-only CPR by following the steps below.